-A decision that the accused student is responsible for a violation of policy as charged.
+A decision that the respondent is responsible for a violation of policy as charged.

-H. HEARING SANCTIONS
+G.HEARING SANCTIONS

-1. The University should have a range of sanctions of graduated severity to deal with infractions of varying seriousness.
+The University should have a range of sanctions of graduated severity to deal with infractions of varying seriousness.
 Insofar as possible, sanctions should "fit" the offense in a common-sense manner.
 In Fall of 2012, the university implemented a point-system to bring greater clarity to what students may expect if they are found to have violated regulations.